Secret! Security

 Much care has been taken to ensure no copies of your data are unprotected in memory at any time.
 Dynamic memory used at run time is overwritten with zeros and the entered password is erased as soon as it is no longer needed.
 The database that is backed up during HotSync contains only the encrypted version of the data.

-Note that for technical reasons, the Secret! category labels are not encrypted.
-They are needed in plain text during HotSync to display information in the case of changed/mismatched records.
-You should therefore not store any valuable information in the name of the category.
+Note that for technical reasons, the Secret! category names and record titles are not encrypted.
+They are needed in plain text during synchronization to display information in the case of changed/mismatched records.
+You should therefore not store any valuable information in the category or record title.

 Home Top